 This research article is qualitative.
 This research explores the data after reading articles, case laws, views of Islamic scholars, laws, rules, principles, and judicial precedents on "legitimacy and acknowledgment of child".
 With a theoretical view, research becomes comprehensive and coherent in form.
 And cover all areas which are necessary to know about the legitimacy of a child.

-THE RELEVANT PROVISION OF LAW-

-The relevant provision of law is Article.128 of QSO,1984 coined that "a child born from the continuation of valid nuptial(between his mother and husband) and not earlier than the end of 6 lunar months from the date of nuptial( approximately 180 days), or within 2 years after the dissolution of marriage, and the mother remains single shall be definitive or conclusive that legitimate child is the son of that male, except (a) the husband disown the newborn(b) or the child has been begotten after 6 lunar months from the date on which the female had accepted the period of iddat had come to an end"48.But this provision of law repeals the effect of section.112 of the Evidence Act, 1872 after partition in which "a child born within 280 days( which is approximately 9 months) after the dissolution of a continuance of valid nuptial shall be a conclusive evidence of lawful son of that person except the parties had no access to each other at the time of
+THE RELEVANT PROVISION OF LAW- The relevant provision of law is Article.128 of QSO,1984 coined that "a child born from the continuation of valid nuptial(between his mother and husband) and not earlier than the end of 6 lunar months from the date of nuptial(approximately 180 days), or within 2 years after the dissolution of marriage, and the mother remains single shall be definitive or conclusive that legitimate child is the son of that male48, except (a) the husband disown the newborn49(b) or the child has been begotten after 6 lunar months from the date on which the female had accepted the period of iddat had come to an end"50.But this provision of law repeals the effect of section.112 of the Evidence Act,1872 after partition in which "a child born within 280 days(which is approximately 9 months) after 48 See, Article.
+128(1) of QSO,1984 49 See, 2001 YLR 731 and also see Ar.128 of QSO,1984 50 See, Ar.
+128 (1)(b) of qso,1984 the dissolution of a continuance of valid nuptial shall be a conclusive evidence of lawful son of that person except the parties had no access to each other at the time of begotten".
+Article.2(9) of QSO,1984 states that "when one fact is declared by this order to be conclusive proof of another, the court shall on the proof of one fact, regard the other as proved, and shall not allow giving evidence to disprove it" and it is also known as" rebuttable presumption" and when the Ar.128(1) of QSO, 1984 become to operate the court cannot allow giving evidence to disprove the legitimateness of a infant begot within the duration aforementioned51.
+Principles of paternity under Islam- The four principles assert by Islamic law for the establishment of paternity.

-&lt;sup>46 See, Article.
-128(1) of QSO,1984